peterjc-dk/core-async-intro/README.md

             (println (<! (go-stop q2)))
             (println "Done!"))))

-On one hand it is nice and simple to plug channels together like this in a let block, but I find this quickly grows in complexety as our application does.
-Espacially if you as I have here also use quit channels.
+On one hand it is nice and simple to plug channels together like this in a let block, but I find this quickly grows in complexity as our application does.
+Especially if you as I have here also use quit channels.

-Im sure it will be possible to cook up a generic way of putting go routines together, and perhaps wrap some error handling, I just havent cracked it yet.
+Im sure it will be possible to cook up a generic way of putting go routines together, and perhaps wrap some error handling, I just haven’t cracked it yet.

 This final example also illustrates a important feature, namely timeout channels.
 The typical way of using these is in a alts! where you then either wait for a channel to have a value for you or the timeout channel to deliver ensuring you don't block reading from a channel forever.

 ## Links to articles and talks##